AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 This operator maps k-forms to (k+1)-forms (or k-cochains to (k+1)-cochains in the discrete setting), representing the form's rate of change on the mesh.
 In 3D space, the ED operator represents the gradient on a 0-form, the curl on a 1-form, and divergence on a 2-form.
 The ED on a 3-form in 3D space is always zero.

 This operator matrix is calculated with Generalized Stokes' Theorem, which states that the exterior derivative of a form integrated/evaluated over a manifold is equivalent to the form integrated over the boundary of that manifold.
 In the discrete setting, the exterior derivative for a cochain is the transpose of the boundary matrix operator for its respective chain.
 Like the boundary operator, it is a sparse matrix with elements 0, +1, and -1.
-The computation of this operator is local, topological, and coordiante-free.
+The computation of this operator is local, topological, and coordinate-free.

 Using geometric intuition, this operator determines the dimensional rate of change of a form based on the values of the forms around it.
-For example, imagine three cochains attatched to 1-simplexes (lines) that form a triangle.
+For example, imagine three cochains attached to 1-simplexes (lines) that form a triangle.
 The exterior derivative of the 1-cochain formed from the three values is a 2-cochain residing on the triangular face, calculated by adding the cochains together and accounting for differing orientation.

 Furthermore, the exterior derivative shares the property of nilpotency with its dual operator.
 Thus, the exterior derivative applied twice to the same form is always zero.
 This trait ingrains geometrical information and mathematical conservation properties, such as the curl of a form's divergence always being zero.

 On a dual mesh, the discrete exterior derivative may change in sign to account for the mesh's differing orientation.
 This formula is displayed in the Important Properties section.

 Finally, this operator is natural with respect to discrete pullbacks, like the boundary.
-It also has an adjoint with the codifferential operator, allowing for Laplacians and Hodge decompositions.
+It also has an adjoint with the codifferential operator, allowing for the Laplacian and Hodge decompositions.

 ### Important Properties

-k-form $-->$ (k+1)-form
+$ \Omega_d^k (K) \rightarrow \Omega_d^{p + 1} (K) $

+The discrete exterior derivative linearly maps discrete k-forms on mesh K to discrete (k+1)-forms on the same mesh K.

 $ d(dω)=0 $

 This is the property that the exterior derivative applied twice to the same form is always zero.
 This property retains the mathematical properties of $∇×∇f=0$ and $∇ ⋅∇×f=0$ without requiring any additional features.

-$ d(ω∧β)=dω∧β+(−1)^{deg⁡(ω)} ω∧β $
+$ d(ω∧β) = dω ∧ β+(−1)^{deg⁡(ω)} ω ∧ β $

 The formula above displays the Leibniz Principle of exterior derivatives.
 It shows how the operator interacts with the wedge product.